Getting Started

 </head>

-or state management libraries to share ref
+You can use provide/inject or state management libraries to share refs between components.

 <script setup>